marco262/my_wiki/data/curse_of_strahd/gm_notes/the-amber-temple.md

   * Drawn to the [West Sarcophagus in X42](#x42-amber-vault)
   * Will not take the Dark Gift
   * Will learn that Vampyr gave Strahd his Dark Gift, but Strahd did NOT lose his soul

+### Corruption Rules

+Each time a creature uses a dark gift received from one of the vestiges of the Amber Temple, it must make a DC 10 Charisma saving throw; on a failure, the creature gains a stage of corruption.
+Creatures accrue corruption from different dark gifts separately.

 ### X33a.
 Vault of Shalx